NejRemeslnici/dump-cleaner/README.md

 - It can **ignore certain columns and/or records** in the dump based on a set of conditions to e.g. skip randomizing contact information of internal admin users.
 - It obeys the inherent limits of the given dump format, if any (for example, it takes great care to keep the length and byte size of the updated data the same as original so as not to corrupt the MySQL Shell dump chunk index files).

-All in all, DumpCleaner is just a „more specialized and configurable `awk`“, i.e. a text replacement tool.
+All in all, DumpCleaner is just a _”more specialized and configurable `awk`“_, i.e. a text replacement tool.

 #### Non-goals and limitations